realstraw/realstraw.github.io/_drafts/new-post.markdown

 He uses this quote in the context of creating art.
 This obviously applies to life in general.
 This is especially true in software engineering.

-I still vividly remembers the following figure that I first saw during college days, in one of the engineering courses.
+I still vividly remembers the following figure that I first saw during my college days, in one of the engineering courses.
 It shows one of the pitfalls that even the most careful plans does not produce perfect solutions.

 ![Engineering Projects]({{"/assets/attachments/tree-swing-project-management-large.png"}})

 The industry now has moved on from traditional waterfall software development life cycle into the more agile approach.
+However, over planing and over engineering is still common practice, and resulting opportunity lost, legacy software, and infrastructure, hard to maintain codebase etc.

+Frequent shipping new code always beats careful planning, this of course means frequent failure, and brings additional challenge to ensure feature and platform robustness.
+How to rollback?